Posted on 10th August, 2019

 If you're a former employee fighting cancer after being exposed to asbestos, we encourage you to contact us.

-Our experts can assist you with finding out if you qualify for filing a claim with the asbestos trust funds.
+Our experts can help you find out if you qualify for filing a claim with the asbestos trust funds.

 If you or a loved one was diagnosed with mesothelioma, our expert team can assist you in finding out if you are eligible to seek compensation through a claim so you can focus on your health.
 Contact Atraxia Law today to start discussing your case.